 - Mix on medium until the dough comes together in a smooth ball, 6 to 8 minutes.
 (You can also mix the dough ingredients in a bowl and knead them by hand.)
 (Note: The dough will be sticky at first but try to resist adding more flour.
 If necessary, add additional flour 1 tablespoon at a time, kneading well between additions.)

 - Transfer the dough to an oiled bowl.

 - Cover with a dish towel and let rise at room temperature until doubled in size, about 1 hour.

-- Set out two 8” pans (square bakers, round cake pans, or cast iron skillets will work; you can also make one large pizza in a 14” deep dish pizza pan or skillet).
+- Set out two 8-inch pans (square bakers, round cake pans, or cast iron skillets will work; you can also make one large pizza in a 14-inch deep dish pizza pan or skillet).

-- Pour a generous amount of olive oil (2 to 3 Tbsp per pan) into the dish and swirl it around to coat the bottom and sides.
+- Pour a generous amount of olive oil (about 2 to 3 tablespoons for an 8-inch pan) into the dish and swirl it around to coat the bottom and sides.

 - Divide the dough in two and, working with one section of dough at a time, stretch it out with your palms to roughly the size of the plan.

 - Transfer the dough to the pan and again use your palms to stretch it out to the sides of the pan.